wbollock/openbiblio/README.md

 Follow installation instructions in the html file.
 See [openbiblio](http://obiblio.sourceforge.net/) for more informaton.

 ### Notes
-Some reports do not work properly - they can be extracted to a PDF however.
+Some of the newer reports do not work.
 Also, this was hand done and may have bugs.
-OB is under the GNU license so I believe I can do this.
+OB is under the GNU license, my modification is legal.

+Make sure to add your own information under database_constants.php matching your SQL server.